-Mount the Buzzer
+\\\\\ Mount the Buzzer

 Locate the buzzer, it's smack dab in the middle of the board.
 Note that it's polarized, one lead is marked "+" and it's also longer than the other lead.
 Place on the board matching up the "+" with the "+" marking on the board.
-Note that due to differences in vendor lead spacing, you may have to pinch the leads in slightly or bend them out slightly to fit.
-If you have to do that, the buzzer may not sit flush with the PC board... that's OK.
 Hold it in place with masking tape, then turn over the board and solder in place.
 Clip the leads flush.